 The Northern grasshopper mouse is the largest of the three species of grasshopper mouse in North America.

-They have a weight of up to 49g and a total length of 190mm including a tail up to 62mm.
+They weigh up to 49g and have a total length of 190mm, including a tail up to 62mm.

 They also have a distinctive vocalization that sounds like a howl.
-This sound can be picked up by humans.
-The sound is used to convey information such as size, sex, and location to other grasshopper mice.
+Humans can pick up this sound.
+The sound conveys information such as size, sex, and location to other grasshopper mice.

 Northern River Otter